 In this presentation (in Hebrew), the students explain the difficulties that ADHD children face, and their initiative to promote activities that will enhance the understanding and tolerance towards these children.

-Shahar G., A 4th-grade student came up with a venture "Emotion Indicator".
+Shahar G., a 4th-grade student, came up with a venture "Emotion Indicator."

 The goal of the emotion indicator is to show what you feel and how strong is the feeling.

-When you are mad the indicator will blink and turn red - And that's a sign you need to take a deep breath.
+When you are mad, the indicator will blink and turn red - And that's a sign you need to take a deep breath.

-When you are sad, the indicator will turn blue, when you feel fear it will turn purple and when you are calm, it will turn green.
+When you are sad, the indicator will turn blue.
+When you feel fear, it will turn purple, and when you are calm, it will turn green.

 Shahar's presentation (in Hebrew):

-The idea to create an emotion indicator came up with different shaped in a few schools, and even advanced to the finals of the "Move Yourself" contest in the form of "An anti-anger bracelet", an idea created by 7th-grade students in "Yad Giora" Junior High in Herzliya.
+The idea to create an emotion indicator came up with different shapes in several schools and even reached the final of the "Move Yourself" contest in the form of "An anti-anger bracelet," an idea created by 7th-grade students in the Yad Giora Junior High in Herzliya.

 Guy noticed that soccer games at school induce physical and verbal violence among students.

-Guy found a solution to the problem with an understanding that kids love to play soccer but the violence involved is unwanted.
+Guy found a solution to the problem with an understanding that kids love to play soccer, but the violence involved is unwanted.